January 27, 2023

 Some of the common symptoms of bladder cancer are as follows:

-Blood in the urine (hematuria): The most common symptom of bladder cancer is red or pink-colored urine.
+Blood in the urine (hematuria): The most common symptom of this disease is red or pink-colored urine.
 According to the American Cancer Society, about half of people with bladder cancer will develop hematuria.

 Changes in urination: Painful or burning sensation during urination, urinating more often than usual, feeling the need to urinate urgently, feeling the need to urinate, but nothing happens, etc. could be possible symptoms of bladder cancer.